-(1) the records, policies and procedures to be kept by approved providers and family day care educators including enrolment and attendance information; (m) requirements and standards about first aid and management of children's medical conditions including - (i) the training of educators and staff members; and (ii) plans, policies and procedures used to manage medical conditions and first aid; and (iii) the keeping and storage of first aid kits and medications; (n) information required to be submitted for applications made under this Law; (0) requirements and standards for the provision and display of information by approved providers; (p) the publication of information about enforcement actions taken under this Law, including notice and review of proposals to publish information; (q) matters relating to the application of this Law to partnerships, eligible associations or prescribed entities; (r) - ments relating to the receipt and payment and ation of fees and monetary penalties payable under this (4) The nat ional re gulations - (a) may be of a general or limited application; and (b) • ffer according to differences in time, place (including ction) or circumstances; and (c) care se ffer according to the type or class of education and rvice and the ages of children being educated and for by a service; and

-- (d) may exempt any education and care service or any type or class of education and care service from complying with all or any of the regulations; and - (e) may leave any matter or thing to be from time to time determined, applied, dispensed with or regulated by a Regulatory Authority; and
+- the records, policies and procedures to be kept by approved providers and family day care educators including enrolment and attendance information; - (m) requirements and standards about first aid and management of children's medical conditions including - - (i) the training of educators and staff members; and - (ii) plans, policies and procedures used to manage medical conditions and first aid; and - (iii) the keeping and storage of first aid kits and medications; - (n) information required to be submitted for applications made under this Law; - (o) requirements and standards for the provision and display of information by approved providers; - (p) the publication of information about enforcement actions taken under this Law, including notice and review of proposals to publish information; - (q) matters relating to the application of this Law to partnerships, eligible associations or prescribed entities; - (r) requirements relating to the receipt and payment and distribution of fees and monetary penalties payable under this Law. - (4) The national regulations - (a) may be of a general or limited application; and - (b) may differ according to differences in time, place (including jurisdiction) or circumstances; and - (c) may differ according to the type or class of education and care service and the ages of children being educated and cared for by a service; and - (d) may exempt any education and care service or any type or class of education and care service from complying with all or any of the regulations; and - (e) may leave any matter or thing to be from time to time determined, applied, dispensed with or regulated by a Regulatory Authority; and - (f) may apply, adopt or incorporate by reference any document either -

-- (f) may apply, adopt or incorporate by reference any document either - (i) as in force at the date the national regulations come into operation or at any date before then; or - (ii) wholly or in part or as amended by the national regulations; and - (g) may impose penalties not exceeding \$2000 for offences against the national regulations. - Note: This section differs from section 301 of the national law as set out in the Schedule to the Education and Care Services National Law Act 2010 (Victoria).

-302. Publication of national regulations

-Note: Section 302 of the national law as set out in the Schedule to the Education and Care Services National Law Act 2010 (Victoria) does not apply as a law of WA.

-303. Parliamentary scrutiny of national regulations

-Note: Section 303 of the national law as set out in the Schedule to the Education and Care Services National Law Act 2010 (Victoria) does not apply as a law of WA.

-304. Effect of disallowance of national regulation

-Note: Section 304 of the national law as set out in the Schedule to the Education and Care Services National Law Act 2010 (Victoria) does not apply as a law of WA.

-Part 15 - Transitional provisions
+(i) as in force at the date the national regulations come into operation or at any date before then; or (ii) wholly or in part or as amended by the national regulations; and (g) may impose penalties not exceeding \$2000 for offences against the national regulations.
+Note: This section differs from section 301 of the national law as set out in the Schedule to the Education and Care Services National Law Act 2010 (Victoria).
+302. Publication of national regulations Note: Educati 302 of the national law as set out in the Schedule to the ion and Care Services National Law Act 2010 (Victoria) ot apply as a law of WA.
+303. Parliamentary scrutiny of national regulations Note: Educati 303 of the national law as set out in the Schedule to the ion and Care Services National Law Act 2010 (Victoria) ot apply as a law of WA.
+304. Effect of disallowance of national regulation Note: Educati 304 of the national law as set out in the Schedule to the ion and Care Services National Law Act 2010 (Victoria) ot apply as a law of WA.
+Pa rt 15 - - Transitional provisions Div vision 1 - Introductory declared approved family day care service, in relation to a participating jurisdiction, means an education and care service that is declared by a law of that jurisdiction to be a declared approved family day care service for the purposes of this Law;

-Division 1-Introductory